markmcwiggins/vz/README.md

 This one should run on the order of O(n), unlike the first version of O(WTF? -- not even focused on this)

+To run:

+python3 ./hierarchy.py data.in

+Clearly: this hasn't been extensively tested, with just the one record. :-)